ProgrammerNomad/NomadSSH/README.md

 ## Vision

-> *NomadSSH aims to be the last SSH client you ever need,
+> *NomadSSH aims to be the last SSH client you ever need —
 > no matter where you work from.*

 ---